tsevdos/react-boilerplate/README.md

 # React boilerplate

-React boilerplate is a super minimal, unopinionated [React](https://facebook.github.io/react/) boilerplate with minimal [webpack](https://webpack.github.io/) configuration (that you can actually read and understand).
-It comes with all the basic features such as linting and hot reloading using web-pack-dev server.
+React boilerplate is a super basic, unopinionated [React](https://facebook.github.io/react/) boilerplate with minimal [webpack](https://webpack.github.io/) configuration (that you can actually read and understand).
+It comes with all the bare minimum such as linting, hot reloading and web-pack-dev server.

 ## Features

 * React
 * ES6 (es2015) using babel
-* Linting using eslint
+* Linting using eslint (airbnb config)

 ## Installation

 ```
 npm install
+npm build # creates the dist directory, read note below
 npm start
 open http://localhost:8080
 ```

+*Note: You need to create the `dist` directory, because webpack-dev-server is configured to serve dist directory.*

-## CLI
+## Tasks

 * `npm start` starts the development server.
-Navigate to `http://localhost:8080` and start working on your project
+Navigate to [http://localhost:8080](http://localhost:8080) and start working on your project
 * `npm run lint` lints your .js files
+* `npm run watch` builds/bundles your app on change
-* `npm run build` builds/bundles your app at the `./dist/bundle.js`
+* `npm run build` builds/bundles your app to the `./dist` directory`

-## TODO

-* Hot reload HTML as well (maybe use HtmlWebpackPlugin)